saikatmajor/AUD_KELM/README.md

 # AUD_KELM
 Code for paper "Fast and memory-efficient kernel extreme learning machine method for active user detection in grant-free random access"

+Paper under review.
+Code will be uploaded after publication.